Kanchenjunga Circuit Trek

 After breakfast, drive to the TIA domestic terminal for the flight to Bhadrapur.
 Fly to Bhadrapur for about 40 minutes.
 Then, drive to Taplejung for 9–10 hours through the Mechi Highway, enjoying the beautiful landscape of the green tea garden on the way.
 Overnight at a Lodge in Ta

 After breakfast, drive to Sukethum, which takes about 5–6 hours to get there.
 This is a mountain drive that offers beautiful landscapes dotted with green hills, terraced farmland, traditional villages, rivers, and thick forests.
 This is also a trekking route, even though we take the jeep drive to make the trek short.
-Overnight at a Tea house in Sukethum, Taplejung.
+Overnight at Tea house in Sukethum, Taplejung.

-After breakfast, start the trek to Amjilosa after a 2- day drive.
+After breakfast, start the trek to Amjilosa after a 2-day drive.
 This adventurous journey starts with an ascent along the Ghunsa Khola (local stream river), which passes over many bridges, verdant trees, and the small villages of Jonggim and Ghaiyabari and finally reaches Amjikhola after 5–6 hours of hiking.
 Overnight at the Tea House in Amjilosa.

 After breakfast, start the trek to Gyabla for 5–6 hours.
 Today, the trek goes through a dense forest without any human settlement in between.
 If we are lucky, we get to see the rarest animal, the "Red Panda," on the route.
-After the uphill climb, we get to see the magnificent view of mountains and several waterfalls in between the route.
+After the uphill climb, we get to see the magnificent view of mountains and several waterfalls along the trekking route.
 Overnight stay at the teahouse in Gyabla.

 After breakfast, start the trek to Khambachen for 5–6 hours.
 The trek begins with a gradual ascent and passes through an open pine forest, offering a chance to see herds of blue sheep and, if lucky, snow leopards.
 Then the trek passes through landslide-prone areas, offering magnificent views of Mt.
 Jannu, encounters the green glacier valley, and ultimately reaches Khambachen.
 Overnight at the teahouse in Khambachen.